Fat Protein Efficient Diet: Lose Weight by Eating Well

 You don’t have an optimal metabolism if you feel tired, grumpy, or sluggish.

-If you feel energetic and satisfied after eating, it might be worthwhile to give intermittent fasting another go.
+If you feel energetic and satisfied after eating, giving intermittent fasting another go might be worthwhile.

 FAQs